raiyanmook27/Lum/README.md

 # Lum

- A smart contract that creates a group of users who can deposit funds into contract daily and every week a member of the group is sent all the funds, the process starts again.
+ A smart contract that creates a group of users who can deposit funds into the contract daily and every week a member of the group is picked at random and sent all the funds and the process starts again till every member gets paid.

 ## Features to be implemented